tezc/redis/hashtemplates.md

 ```
 HIMPORT SET <key> <fieldset-name> <value> [<value> ...]
 ```
-Creates or overwrites `<key>` as a hash whose fields come from the prepared fieldset, paired positionally with the supplied values.
+Creates `<key>` as a hash whose fields come from the prepared fieldset, paired positionally with the supplied values.
+If `<key>` already exists it is replaced, whatever its current type (like a plain `SET`).
 The value count must equal the fieldset's field count.
 On the first use of a given field set, Redis interns it as a template; later keys reuse it.
 - **Reply:** `+OK`.
 - **Errors:** `no such fieldset` (name not prepared on this connection);
   `value count does not match fieldset field count`.